 All staff members, volunteers, families and governors have access to this policy via the school website.
-Training is delivered to staff on the policy content on a needs basis.
+Training is delivered to staff on the policy content on a needs basis - this could be within other training such as safeguarding.
 Paper copies are available from the school office on request from parents / carers.